petebaker/r-makefile-definitions/README.md

 ##include ~/lib/common.mk
 ```

+You can then run this with the command **make** or **make all** at the
+shell prompt.
+Any target that is not up to date will be created by
+running the appropriate commands.
+Even better: set up *RStudio* or
+your favourite editor to do this at the press of a button.
+Note also
-Note that you can then
+that because of the rules defined in *common.mk*, you can use make to
+produce targets not actually defined in the *Makefile*.
+For instance,
+to use stitch to create pdf output *newAnalysis.pdf* from the file
+*newAnalysis.R* simply type **make newAnalysis.pdf** at the prompt.

 More usually, if there is a sequence of steps relying on a data file
-myData.csv your Makefile may look something like
+*myData.csv* your Makefile may look something like

 ```make
 .PHONY:	all